 Cinema is a highly collaborative art-form.
 It demands hundreds of people to come together to work towards a common goal.
-But in popular culture, actors have been the only members of the film industry to be celebrated largely due to their immediate recognisability.
+But in popular culture, actors have been the only members of the film industry to be celebrated largely due to their immediate recognizability.
 But a lot of the magic of the movies is created by people who toil behind the screen to mesmerize viewers into believing in the highly imaginative world of the movies.
-If you are planning on making a career in films but don’t want to be on screen, here are 10 non-acting career paths you can choose in movies:
+If you are planning on making a career in films but don’t want to be on screen, here is the list of best career paths you can choose in movies if you don’t want to become an actor.

 A producer is the person who is ever present throughout the entire life of the film from conception to distribution.
 They are responsible to bring together the movie in the conceptualization phase when the script is seen and sometimes revised, then directors and crew members are hired.
 They also play a huge role in casting the right actors for the right parts working alongside the casting director.
 They may be assisted by co-producers, executive producers and associate producers.
 It is the executive producer’s responsibility to secure funding for the film and help draft the budget for the film.
 The associate producer and co-producer do the majority of the physical work and overlook certain aspects like location scouting and rehearsals.
 To become a producer, you must be highly organized, decisive and convincing.
 You have to make sure that the entire cast and crew works together like a well-oiled machine.
 And while the job-description may be daunting, to say the least, it has a huge payoff.